threeme3/usdx/README.md

 5. Connect an electret microphone pins (+) to tip and (-) to sleeve of paddle-jack; PTT-switch pins to ring and sleeve (see [X1M-mic]).

-Below the layout with components marked in red that needs to be changed; gray components must be installed and blank components must either be removed or may be omitted (see above):
+Below the layout with components marked in red that needs to be changed; gray components must be installed and blank components may be omitted and some must be remove (see above):
 ![layout](layout.png)

-Below the wires that needs to be installed on the bottom PCB; a circle indicates that the component pin is disconnected from the pad and connected to another pad via a wire (feed through the PCB, or wired on the top side):
+Below the wires that needs to be installed on the bottom PCB; a circle indicates that the component pin is disconnected from the PCB pad and directly wired to another pad (the wire may be fed through the PCB hole or wired on the top side):
 ![pcb](pcb.png)